Great place to learn about banking from the ground up

 Christina Norrbring has a long career at SEB and has moved among various parts of the bank’s operations.
 She joined SEB in 2008 in the Technology division, where she was in charge of 1,200 employees in IT development.
 After just over a decade, she became head of business development for the Swedish banking division, Corporate & Private Customers.

-As head of Operations, Christina is leading the work with SEB’s automation journey.
+As head of Business Services, Christina is leading the work with SEB’s automation journey.
 This entails fully automated processes as far as possible, where customers’ transactions can be performed directly without manual handling by the bank’s employees.
 This transformation is being conducted with the help of robot programming and to a growing extent with machine learning and AI.

 The aim is to improve the customer experience, shorten lead times and increase accessibility 24 hours a day.